saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 }
 ```

+## Sauce Connect Docker Examples
+Below are examples of how Sauce Connect Proxy can be used in conjunction with docker.
+You can do things like expose a temporary server as part of a CICD execution or make a specific URL accessible.

-## Running the Sauce Connect Docker with a nginx Server
+#### Running the Sauce Connect Docker with a nginx Server

 The `docker-compose.yaml` file below shows how to run Sauce Connect Docker in the nginx server.
 The example configuration allows you to use a tunnel while launching a Desktop or Web Mobile test, then go to the 'nginx' URL.
 The Sauce Connect Proxy then routes you to the nginx container.